nelsonjchen/cowboystyle/README.md

 the sun at the campus and switches to night once the sun is below horizon or to day once just below horizon.
 This shouldn't use any external services and should be pretty optional.

+## Random Notes
+Modded Official logo from http://satedproductions.com/tmp/reddit/alien/ Export at 144dpi to make it work for Retina displays.